Hypwreck/Active/README.md

 An Advanced Activity Bot Using Discord-Together Package For **Discord.jsv13** with buttons

 __How to run the bot?__
-Copy the code or clone the repository paste it in your coding and then install discord.js package and discord-together package \n
+Copy the code or clone the repository paste it in your coding and then install discord.js package and discord-together package

 > **npm i discord.js**

 > **npm i discord-together**

 Paste your token and thats it enjoy the activities.